 A gas turbine engine compresses air before burning fuel in a combustion chamber, thereby heating it.
 The major part of the energy produced is used for propelling the aircraft, while a minor portion is used to drive the turbine, which drives the compressor.
 There are three main types of gas turbine engine: jet engines, which include turbojet and turbofan engines; turboprop engines; and turboshaft engines.

 Turbojet engines use only energy from the expanding exhaust stream for propulsion, whereas turbofan and turboprop engines use energy from the turbine to drive a fan or propeller, respectively, for propulsion.
 Turboshaft engines are a form of gas turbine engine that is optimised to produce shaft power rather than thrust.
-Turboshaft engines are commonly used in applications, such as in helicopters and aircraft auxiliary power units that require a sustained and high power output, a high degree of reliability, a small size and a low weight.
+Turboshaft engines are commonly used in applications, such as in helicopters and aircraft auxiliary power units that require a sustained and high-power output, a high degree of reliability, a small size and a low weight.

 Note that emissions from aircraft auxiliary power units (APU) are not included in the calculation methodologies described in this chapter.